7thLucas/full-app-6a2a9-778a3-4662/_doc/product-overview.md

 ## Who it's for

+Internal-facing — built for an organization's own people running audits on themselves, not a vendor/client-facing portal.

 - **Compliance Administrators / Managers** — own the standards.
 Upload SOPs and policies, configure audit rules, generate checklists, and watch compliance posture across the organization.